 Let me hasten to add that if you're a Cragoe, Cregoe or Crego, be assured that this is the right surname research group.
 At this point, we know of no other group looking at the DNA of the Cragoe's, Cregoe’s and Crego's of the world.
 This is the correct study group for any of these variations of the Crago surname.
 From our DNA studies to date, we know that Crago’s and Craigo’s definitely share a Recent Common Ancestor (RCA), a male who apparently lived in the past 500 years or so.
-We believe that the Crego's and Cragoe's may share this same common paternal origin, but that has not yet been proven.
-DNA results to date do not support that conclusion, but very few Crego's have been tested.
+We believe that the Crego's and Cragoe's may share this same common paternal origin, but that has not yet been DNA proven.
+While DNA results to date do not support that conclusion, very few Cragoe's and Crego's have been tested.

 yDNA results have helped us to identify most of the various distinct early Crago and Craigo family trees in America, and they've enabled us to focus our research on those lines in specific localities where conventional documentary research should prove helpful.
 Right now, that seems to be in Northern Virginia, Maryland, Pennsylvania, New Jersey, New York, and western North Carolina from 1670 until about 1771, then Ohio from 1790 to 1820, and finally Cornwall, England from 1500 to 1750.
 AND, if I were to pick just one place to do conventional paper research on the American Crago’s, it would be in Peters Township, Franklin County, Pennsylvania (or its predecessor counties) from about 1700 to 1780.
 But, why these dates and places?